mathemagica/mathemagica.github.io/README.md

 ### What's the deal with political tech?

 Tech and data are not inherently partisan, though applications of technology can be used in partisan ways, and content can be partisan.
 The big challenge of political tech is the same challenge as the rest of the tech world: how to manage teams and vendors to build the right things at the right times, and build systems that actually work.
-And when you encounter success, the challenge becomes: how to scale up your systems to handle increased usage.
+And when you encounter success, the challenge becomes: how to scale up your systems and teams.

 ### Encouraging Girls In Tech

 **I have a daughter and I want her to have the opportunity to be interested in tech like you.
 What toys did you play with as a kid?** Sorry, your premise is flawed.
 Please read [**this**](https://medium.com/@ann_lewis/what-are-some-ways-to-inspire-girls-to-embrace-technology-3093759034c8) instead.
-It's not just about toys, it's also about entering and navigating a culture of sometimes unchecked sexism.
+It's not about toys or scholarship funds, it's about actually noticing and dismantling oppressive behavior and systems in social, education, and workplace environments.